 Parliamentary Proceedings are the most important part of any democracy.
 It is essential for citizenry to keep a tab on these proceedings to understand the functioning of their representatives.
 Here is a short guide on how one can follow the proceedings in Parliament.

-The Proceedings of Parliament are the most important part of a democracy.
-The proceedings include Legislation, Debates on the pressing issues, Questions by Members of Parliament (MPs) and answers by the Government of the day.
+The Proceedings of Parliament are the most important part of any democracy.
+The proceedings include Legislation, Debates on the pressing issues, Questions by Members of Parliament (MPs) and answers by the Government of the day among other things.
 While the proceedings are telecast live on both the Lok Sabha TV and Rajya Sabha TV, it is not possible for most people to watch them through the day.
-The Lok Sabha & Rajya Sabha websites are updated everyday (when the parliament is in session) with all the information that a citizen needs to understand its functioning.
+The Lok Sabha & Rajya Sabha websites are updated everyday (when the parliament is in session) with all the information that a citizen needs to understand their functioning.

-Here is a guide how a common citizen can follow the proceedings of Parliament.
+Here is a dummy’s guide on how a common citizen can follow the proceedings of the Lok Sabha & Rajya Sabha.